danro9685/CIMLR/README.md

 # CIMLR

-Implementation of the CIMLR clustering method.
+Matlab implementation of the CIMLR clustering method.
+An example of usage of the tool is provided in the script example_lower_grade_gliomas.m on the multi-omic dataset of lower grade gliomas from https://www.ncbi.nlm.nih.gov/pubmed/26061751.

-The method requires a set of Matlab and C scripts originally published in https://github.com/BatzoglouLabSU/SIMLR.
-For further details about the setup of these scripts, we refer to this resource.
+For further details, we refer to the main Github repository of the tool at https://github.com/BatzoglouLabSU/SIMLR.